South Korea 5-day itinerary: an easy to follow guide

 Before you go, here are a few valuable travel resources you might find useful.

-General Travel Information for South Korea – covers everything you need to know for planning your trip.
-From when is the best time to visit the country, to visa requirements, how to get there, and much more.
+General Travel Information for South Korea covers everything you need to know to plan your trip.
+From when the best time to visit the country is to visa requirements, how to get there, and much more.

-Driving in South Korea – might be challenging for some, but when you know the basic rules and what to expect, everything is easier.
+Driving in South Korea might be challenging for some, but everything is easier when you know the basic rules and what to expect.

 SIM Card or Pocket Wifi in South Korea: what to choose